 Pre-license Teaching: 1995-97 Director / Teacher, Alchini Bi Olta: An all-volunteer early learning community-based school operating out of a hogan in the Joint Use Area of the Navajo and Hopi reservations.
 1994 Teaching Internship, Montessori Children’s House of Brandon Learned about the Montessori method working with ages 6-9.
 1992 - 93 Teacher, The Vineyard School: I taught Drama and Reading and ran a summer camp program through Antioch College’s Cooperative Education program.
 1992 Drama Teacher, Brandon Swim and Tennis Club After School and Summer Camp.

 Other: Razzle-Ma-Tazzle the Dazzling Clown on BJ’s Buddies Television Show WFSU Tallahassee, FL and Clown for Birthday Parties and Special Events 1988 - 1994.
 Internship at the Sierra Club Legal Defense Fund, Tallahassee, FL.
 1991.

-Northern Arizona University, Doctoral Student, 2013 – present.
+Northern Arizona University, Current Doctoral Student, 2013 – present.
 Curriculum and Instruction, Flagstaff, AZ

 Northern Arizona University, Master of Arts, Sustainable Communities, 2010 Flagstaff, AZ.
 Thesis: Place Based Media Arts Education: The Making of Yellow Woman, A Demonstration Project.
-Honored as Head of The Class.
-Relevant Coursework: Documentary Filmmaking; Education for a Sustainable Future; Place-Based Education; Film and the Other; Community Technology and Values; Visions of Societies; Elements of Communities
+Named Head of The Class by Inside NAU.

 Prescott College, Center for Indian Bilingual Teacher Training: Elementary Education Teaching Certificate Program, 1998.
 Prescott, AZ.